 [Tutorial] Download and Install Older Versions of macOS(OS X)

-Summary: This post explains three ways to install older versions of macOS/OS X on your Mac, including Time Machine, Recovery mode, and a bootable USB installer.
-You can install macOS Sonoma and older macOS/OS X on the device.
+Summary: This post explains four ways to install older versions of macOS/OS X on your Mac, including Time Machine, Recovery mode, a bootable USB installer, and a direct way with iBoysoft DiskGeeker.

-It is recommended to keep your Mac updated to the latest version of macOS to maintain security, stability, and compatibility, improve the performance of your Mac, and experience the newly added features.
+It is recommended to download the latest version of macOS and update your Mac to let it maintain security, stability, and compatibility, improve the performance of your Mac, and experience the newly added features.

-However, the latest macOS Sequoia or the currently installed one may fail to satisfy you, such as the Mac runs slowly after update, it is not compatible with the software you prefer to use, etc. Thus, you want to install older versions of macOS(OS X) on your Mac.
+However, the latest macOS version or the currently installed one may fail to satisfy you, such as the Mac runs slowly after update, it is not compatible with the software you prefer to use, etc. Thus, you want to download older versions of macOS(OS X) and install them on your Mac.
 Then, this post is right for you.
 Stay tuned to know more.

 In the first place, you need to check whether the earlier version of macOS you want to install supports running on your Mac.
 The earliest version of macOS your Mac can run is the one that came with the Mac.

 Therefore, it's necessary to check the compatibility between your Mac model and the macOS you are going to install.
-You can identify your Mac model from the Apple menu > About This Mac > Overview, it shows the Mac model info such as MacBook Air (Retina, 13-inch, 2020), then visit the following links to check compatibility:
+You can identify your Mac model from the Apple menu > About This Mac > Overview, which shows the Mac model info, such as MacBook Air (Retina, 13-inch, 2020), then visit the following links to check compatibility:

 If you have backed up your Mac with Time Machine before you update to the current macOS, you can restore the Mac to the previous macOS with the Time Machine backup.
 Here's how: